 The geometric mean LDL level is estimated to be 112.01 mg/dL among subjects who die before 5 years and 122.83 mg/dL among subjects who survive past 5 years.
 Comparing the two groups, we estimate that the geometric mean cholesterol is 9.65% higher among subjects who survive past 5 years relative to subjects who die before 5 years.
 This observed difference is statistically different from 0 (P=0.0128), with a 95% confidence interval suggesting that the observed difference is beyond some random coincidence if the true geometric mean LDL of survivors was between 2.01% and 17.87% higher than that for nonsurvivors.
 In this case, we reject the null hypothesis of no association between LDL levels and death status in favor of a trend toward higher geometric mean LDL among subjects who survive past year 5.

+Grade: 10 points.
+Perfect.

 We can use the chi square test to test for the risk difference (or mortality) between the group of subjects with high serum LDL (LDL > 160 mg/dL) and the group of subjects without high serum LDL (LDL < 160 mg/dL).
 The chi squared test assumes the independence of two samples, and thus our null hypothesis is that the true absolute difference in risk is 0% between the two groups.